facebook/create-react-app/packages/react-scripts/template/README.md

     Paste that URL into your browser when the build is complete, and you will see your deployed app.

 Details are available in [this article.](https://zeit.co/blog/now-static)

+### Roast

+[Roast.io](https://www.roast.io/) offers zero-configuration server side rendered (via `ReactDOMServer.renderToString`) hosting on a CDN.

+1. Install the `roast` command-line tool via node with `npm install -g roast`
+2. Run `roast deploy` from your project directory
+3. Choose `build` as the path to deploy.

+push state URLs and server-side rendering are enabled by default.

 ### S3 and CloudFront